 (3) Instructors believe they need better access to BI teaching resources.

-(4) Academic BI offerings should better align with the needs of practice.
+(4) Academic BI offerings should be better aligned with the needs of practice.

-These findings suggest that academics may be behind the curve in delivering effective analytic programs and course offerings to students.
-(Chaing, Goes, Stohr, 2012) The business analytics curriculum reside in business schools, computer science and engineering and math.
-DePaul, Fordham, Ghent and Yale have programs in the business school focusing on predictive analytics.
-These analytics focus on the what could happen next, what will happen next, what if trends continue, and what actions are needed.
-Boston University, University of Lyon and Peking University have programs on Information Architecture which is about the management of data, security and quantitative methods.
-North Carolina State has a deep computing analytics program where graduates in engineering, math or computer science focus on statistical methods, data mining, analytic tools, financial and risk analytics.
-The world of business analytics is embedded in the curriculum but more recently programs at Northwestern University Engineering, Syracuse University and Miami University have analytic undergraduate, graduate or both programs.
+These findings suggest that academics may be behind the curve in delivering effective analytic programs and course offerings to students (Chaing, Goes & Stohr, 2012).
+The business analytics curriculum resides in business schools, and the fields of computer science, engineering, and math.
+DePaul, Fordham, Ghent, and Yale have programs focusing on predictive analytics.
+These analytics focus on the “what could happen next,” “what will happen next,” “what if trends continue,” and “what actions are needed.”
+Boston University, University of Lyon, and Peking University have programs on Information Architecture focusing on the management of data, security, and quantitative methods.
+The state of North Carolina has a deep computing analytics program where graduates in engineering, math, or computer science focus on statistical methods, data mining, analytic tools, financial and risk analytics.
+The world of business analytics is embedded in the curriculum but more recently, programs at Northwestern University Engineering, Syracuse University, and Miami University have offered analytics at the undergraduate, graduate, or even both levels of programs.
 (AIS, Association for Integrative Studies website)

-To provide some context Northwestern University has two programs.
-One is in the School
+To provide some context, Northwestern University has two programs: One is in the School

 of Continuing Education, focused on predictive analytics business analytics.
 IBM is working